 As the amount of video that online media outlets produce continues to increase, the demand for online closed captioning is also on the rise, especially when it comes to news coverage.

-Television broadcaster CNN received a harsh reminder of this when a class action lawsuit was filed against them alleging that CNN.com discriminated against the hearing-impaired community by not providing captioning for its online video content.
+Television broadcaster CNN received a harsh reminder of this when a class action lawsuit was filed against them alleging that CNN.com discriminated against the deaf and hard of hearing community by not providing captioning for its online video content.

 The California lawsuit, thought to be the first of its kind in the country (but certainly not the first action to demand captions), is a good reminder that the closed captioning that broadcasters are used to providing in TV format must also be adapted to the ever-more-popular Internet videos.